BALCO scandal: Marion Jones

 Marion Jones was a track and field athlete who won five medals, three gold, at the 2000 Summer Olympics in Sydney, Australia.
 Jones attended the University of North Carolina on a basketball scholarship, but eventually shifted her focus solely to track.
-It was there she met shot-putter and then UNC coach C.J.
-Hunter, whom she married in 1998 and eventually divorced in 2002.
-A former world champion, Hunter, also involved with BALCO, was caught using performance-enhancing drugs and disgraced.
-The publicity surrounding this led many to believe Jones herself used such drugs as well, an accusation she vehemently denied over and over again.
+It was there she met shot-putter and then UNC coach C. J. Hunter, whom she married in 1998 and eventually divorced in 2002.
+A former world champion, Hunter, also involved with BALCO, was disgraced after being caught using performance-enhancing drugs.
+The publicity surrounding this led many to believe Jones used such drugs as well, an accusation she vehemently denied repeatedly.
 Jones then began a relationship with American sprinter Tim Montgomery, leading to the birth of a son.
-Montgomery himself benefited from the banned substances he received from BALCO (he, as well as both Jones and Hunter, can still be seen posing with Conte in photos on his SNAC website), and the one-time 100 meter dash world record holder has been stripped of his awards and records since admitting to steroid use, and is now retired.
+Montgomery benefited from the banned substances he received from BALCO — he, as well as Jones and Hunter, can still be seen posing with Conte in photos on his SNAC Web site — and the one-time 100 meter dash world record holder has been stripped of his awards and records since admitting to steroid use, and is now retired.
 After news of Montgomery's cheating broke, Jones was again faced with increased doubt as to the integrity of her career, yet she continued to deny any wrongdoing.
 Finally, in October 2007, Jones admitted to lying to federal agents about her use of performance-enhancing drugs, though she still maintains she believed the substances she was using were flaxseed oil, not steroids, at the time.
 Jones has handed over the five Olympic medals she earned in Sydney and officially retired from the sport.